FridaWikell/python-snake/README.md

 ![Screenshot of the game area](doc/game-area.webp)

 The game area is where the magic happens.
 The snake moves around to collect the apples.
-The snake are made out of blocks and the apples are dots.
-They are different shapes to help the user to easier see the difference between the snake and the apple.
+The snake is made out of blocks and the apples are dots.
+They are different shapes to help the user to easily see the difference between the snake and the apple.

 #### Live score